 - 5. All persons using this licence must act in accordance with the Additional Conditions at Annex A of this licence. - 6.
-It is the responsibility of the Licensee to ensure that all persons using this licence possess appropriate knowledge and experience and /or instruction to undertake licensed activities in accordance with the terms and conditions of this licence and accepted best practice. - 7.
-All persons using this licence must act in accordance with the HS2 Ecology Technical Standard for Badger and this licence, including Annex A, though if there is any conflict between that document and the express terms of this licence, this licence shall prevail. - 8.
+It is the responsibility of the Licensee to ensure that all persons using this licence possess appropriate knowledge and experience and /or instruction to undertake licensed activities in accordance with the terms and conditions of this licence. - 7.
+All persons operating under this licence must act in accordance with the HS2 Ecology Technical Standard for Badgers and this licence, including Annex A. If there is any conflict between that document and the terms and conditions of this licence, those in this licence shall prevail. - 8.
 Any Additional Authorised Person engaged in activity under the terms and conditions of this licence shall at all times carry a form of identification and authorisation and produce it on demand to any police or Natural England officer (see Information and Advice note e). - 9.
 The Licensee is responsible for all activities carried out under this licence, including activities carried out by Additional Authorised Persons and their Assistants.